illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 Some more resources on RAGs & Deadlock: [Wikipedia](https://en.wikipedia.org/wiki/Deadlock), [Wikibook](https://github.com/angrave/SystemProgramming/wiki/Deadlock%2C-Part-2%3A-Deadlock-Conditions).

-##Graph Data Structure
+## Graph Data Structure

-Since a Makefile is (in part) a representation of a dependency graph, our parser returns a (directed) graph data structure.
+Since a Makefile is a representation of a dependency graph, our parser returns a directed graph data structure.
 You may find the graph API in `includes/graph.h`.
-To access Makefile rules from this graph, you would use `rule_t * rule = (rule_t *)graph_get_vertex_value(dependency_graph, target_name)`, where `target_name` is a string representing a rule.
-To get a list of all target names, use `vector *target_names = graph_vertices(dependency_graph)`.
-To get a list of all the dependencies of a rule with a given target name, use `vector *dependencies = graph_neighbors(dependency_graph, target_name)`.
-See `rule.h` for a description of the rule\_t API.
+To access Makefile rules from this graph, you would use
+`rule_t * rule = (rule_t *)graph_get_vertex_value(dependency_graph, target_name)`,
+where `target_name` is a string representing a rule.
+To get a list of all target names, use `vector *target_names = graph_vertices(dependency_graph)` To get a list of all the dependencies of a rule with a given target name, use `vector *dependencies = graph_neighbors(dependency_graph, target_name)`

+See `rule.h` for a description of the `rule_t` API.
+And read `parser.h` for more usage details on the dependency graph.

 **USAGE WARNINGS**:
-* Any vectors returned from graph functions *must be destroyed manually* to prevent memory leaks.
+* Any vectors returned from graph functions must be destroyed manually to prevent memory leaks.
 Destroying these vectors will not destroy anything in the actual graph.
-* Destroying the graph or removing vertices from the graph **will completely destroy all associated target names, rules, and edges**.
+* Destroying the graph or removing vertices from the graph will completely destroy all associated target names, rules, and edges.
 So copy anything you need for later use before removal or destruction.
-* **The graph and vector classes are *not* thread-safe!** You must enforce mutual exclusion if multiple threads are to concurrently modify and access these structures!
+* **The graph and vector classes are *not* thread-safe!** You must enforce mutual exclusion if multiple threads are to concurrently modify and access these structures.

 ## Graph Searching and Cycle Detection

-The graph returned from the `parmake` parser will contain *all* the vertices and edges depicting rules and dependencies in a makefile.
-In addition, it will contain an empty sentinel rule (with key "") whose neighbors are the build targets. **Do not execute this rule**.
-Instead, you should only work on rules that descend from this rule.
-Here, "B descends from A" implies there exists a path from the vertex 'A' to the vertex 'B'.
+The graph returned from the `parmake` parser will contain all the vertices and edges depicting rules and dependencies in a Makefile.
+In addition, it will contain an empty sentinel rule (with key "") whose neighbors are the build targets. *Do not execute this rule*.
+Instead, you should only work on rules that descend from this rule (i.e. the build targets and all their descendents).
+Here, "B descends from A" means that that 'A' implicitly depends on 'B' to run.

 GNU `make` handles cyclical dependencies by attempting to delete edges that cause cycles.
-If you tried to call `make b` on the example Makefile shown earlier, GNU `make` would essentially attempt to convert that Makefile to this one:
+If you tried to call `make d` on the example Makefile shown earlier, GNU `make` would essentially attempt to convert that Makefile to this one:

     d: a c
     	echo D